Skip to main content

 You cannot assign more than one firewall to a single router port.

-In one project you can create no more than 10 firewalls.
-A single firewall contains two policies, one for each traffic direction.
-A single policy contains no more than 100 rules.
+In one project, you can create up to 10 firewalls.
+One firewall can contain two policies, one for each traffic direction.
+One policy can contain up to 100 rules.

-If you have configured NAT (port forwarding), port forwarding is performed first, followed by firewall rules.
+If you have configured NAT (port forwarding), the forwarding is performed first, and then the firewall rules are applied.

 In Servercore, some TCP/UDP ports are blocked by default.